ckocyigit/mail-pdf-printer/README.md

 This script is used to print all new mails with PDF appending from an email account.
 Files will be printed two sided by default.

 ### Config
 The main script uses a `config.py`.
-This file need to be in the same directory as main script.
+This file needs to be in a subdirectory from the main script called `data/`.
 In this file these 5 variables needs to be declared:

 `email_user = '<Username of mailaccount>'`